Passionately interested in life-long learning, writing, researching, and many other things. Spent many years as a management trainer.

-5 Proven Tactics To Reduce Nighttime Bathroom Visits
+5 Proven Tactics to Reduce Nighttime Bathroom Visits

 Many people, as they age, find they need to use the bathroom more frequently, and this can often disrupt their sleep.
-It can be harder to get back to sleep once you have awakened than it was to drop off when you first got into bed, so it can be helpful to reduce the need to use the bathroom in the first place.
+It can be harder to get back to sleep once you have woken up than it was to drop off when you first got into bed, so it can be helpful to reduce the need to use the bathroom in the first place.